Skip to content

 Teach Advocacy

-All problem behaviours have a related communication alternative.
+All problem behaviors have a related communication alternative.
 For some ideas on phrases to replace them with, see below:

 Related Communication Alternatives to Problem Behaviour